The Great Wall of Lucy Wu

-The Great Wall of Lucy Wu is the 2011 debut novel of Wendy Wan-Long Shang.
+The Great Wall of Lucy Wu is the 2011 debut novel of Chinese-American author Wendy Wan-Long Shang.
 It was first published in January 2011 through Scholastic Inc. The work focuses on the concept of a young girl starting the sixth grade and dealing with the troubles that come with growing up but also with having a split cultural identity.
 The book is considered suitable for readers ages 8–12.

 Plot

-Lucy Wu, soon to be W.N.B.A. player and Interior Designer of sporty girls accessories and home decor is an almost 6th grader about to have her own room.
-She thinks her life is almost perfect: She's finally going to be a sixth grader, her sister, Regina is going to college meaning she'll have her own room, and to top it all off she's going out for captain on her basketball team.
-While she's thinking she's going to have all of her perfect dreams come true, one of them gets crushed.
-Her grandmother's sister, Yi Po is coming to live at her house, and guess where she's staying!?
-Yup, you guessed it!
-Yi Po is gonna be staying with Lucy, in her room, that was supposed to be all hers.
-Now she'll have to share it AGAIN!
+Lucy Wu, an aspiring W.N.B.A. player and interior designer of sporty girls accessories and home decor, is almost a 6th grader about to have her own room.
+She thinks her life is almost perfect: She's finally going to be a sixth grader and, her sister, Regina is going to college, meaning she'll have her own room.
+The title character also plans to try out for captain on her basketball team.
+Her grandmother's sister, Yi Po, is coming to live at her house, with Lucy, in her room, that was supposed to be all hers.